Ready or not, winter is ready to make its grand entrance into your life over the next few weeks — if it’s not here already for you.

 However, you won’t realize any savings if you use heating oil — even if the weather is on the nicer side; sadly, you’re still likely to wind up paying a 7% premium vs. last year.

 So the EIA’s projections show the amount of pain your wallet will feel — or not — as we move through the winter heating season, which typically runs from October through March.

 But no matter what the weather does, there are a few ways you can lower your winter energy bill.

 Shop your energy rate in a deregulated state

 Residents of more than two dozen states are free to shop around for the best natural gas or electricity rates because their energy markets have been deregulated.

 If you see your state on the map below, contact your state’s Public Service Commission.
 They’ll have published monthly energy prices from all the providers.

-You can use these quotes as a one-stop shop to do your comparison shopping for energy.
+You can use these quotes as a one-stop shop to do all your comparison shopping for energy.